yasser-alghamdi/winterfell-hunt/README.md

 ```

 at the end, a report of each execution will be generated contains all finidings loacted at the following PATH *\DESKTOP-YASSER\Hunting\Winterfell_Hunt_Report.txt*
-to present the overall findings that need additional attention and further investigation.
+to present the overall findings that require additional attention. false positive results are existed so further investigation is needed.

 ```
 ██╗  ██╗██╗   ██╗███╗   ██╗████████╗    ██████╗ ███████╗██████╗  ██████╗ ██████╗ ████████╗